Fredrik Håkansson

-Johan Fredrik Håkansson (born 2 August 1975) is a male Swedish international table tennis player.
+Johan Fredrik Håkansson (born 2 August 1975) is a Swedish international table tennis player.

 He won a gold medal at the 2000 World Team Table Tennis Championships in the men's team and the following year he won a bronze medal at the 2001 World Table Tennis Championships in the men's teams.

 He also competed in the 2000 Summer Olympics.